Home Blog

 • Converted historic homes offering larger units with character details

-Many units retain historic character elements such as hardwood floors, high ceilings, and front porches.
-While they may lack the modern finishes of new construction, they provide functional living spaces at attainable price points.
+Many units in Etna retain historic character elements such as hardwood floors, high ceilings, and original woodwork.
+While they may lack the modern finishes of new construction, they provide solid, functional living spaces at attainable price points.

-McKees Rocks’ commercial center, centered along Island Avenue and Chartiers Avenue, offers a functional collection of local businesses serving the community.
+Etna’s commercial center, centered along Butler Street, offers a compact and growing collection of local businesses that contribute to the borough’s character.

 Local Shops and Services